wp-plugins/zemanta/readme.txt

 [vimeo http://vimeo.com/46745200]

-Engaging in **Link Love** is easy with Zemanta.
+**Link Love** is easy with Zemanta.
 We recommend related posts from other bloggers, you decide which ones you want to link to.
 We then let them know that you gave them some love.
 And of course, other bloggers can and will do that for you as well!

 **Get to know more at [Zemanta website](http://www.zemanta.com).**

 == Installation ==

-1. Unzip the file, copy `zemanta` directory to `wp-content/plugins` on your server.
+1. Unzip to `wp-content/plugins` on your server.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate through the 'Plugins' menu in WordPress
-3. Start writing a new post.
+3. Start writing a new post!
 Zemanta will suggest related posts, related images and related tags after you write a few sentences!

 == Frequently Asked Questions ==